Chub

 Squalius cephalus

-Widespread across Central and Western Europe — England, France, Germany, Poland, the Baltic states (Nemunas, Neris), Czech Republic, and the Danube basin.
-Absent from Scandinavia and Scotland.
+Widespread across Central and Western Europe — England, France, Germany, Poland, Baltic states, Czech Republic, and the Danube basin.

 Fly fishing tactics